 Do not pack the coffee into the filter basket.
 If you compress the coffee bed (like you would for coffee in a portafilter) you may end up with a really long brew time and burnt tasting coffee.

 Once you have figured out the amount of coffee to use, fill the boiler with water up to the fill line (or the bottom of the release valve).

 There is some debate on whether to use hot or cold water when filling the boiler.
-I prefer to use warm water but the key is to use the same water as you typically use for brewing (i.e don’t use hot tap water as it can be different than your cold tap).
+I prefer to use warm water but the key is to use the same water as you typically use for brewing.
+Don’t use hot tap water as it can be different than your cold tap.
+The water you use has an enormous impact on the final cup of coffee.
 If you would like to start with hot water, heat the water up in your electric kettle.
-Use cation when screwing the Moka Pot together as the aluminum boiler can become quite hot.
+Use caution when screwing the Moka Pot together as the aluminum boiler can become quite hot.

 Place the filter basket into the boiler and fill it will coffee.
 There should be no water that seeps up into the filter basket, if there is, the boiler is too full.
 If you get any coffee on the rim or threads, make sure you brush them off.
 Having a good seal is essential to the operation of the Moka Pot.